punteney/tutorial-django/pushing-live.rst

 Server Setup
 ----------------------------------------
-First step is to setup a server with Ubuntu 9.10 on it.
-This can be a physical server you own or a virtual server through somebody like `Slicehost <http://www.slicehost.com/>`_, `Rackspace Cloud <http://rackspacecloud.com>`_, of any other virtual server provider.
+First step is to setup a server with Ubuntu 10.04 on it.
+This can be a physical server you own or a virtual server through somebody like `Slicehost <http://www.slicehost.com/>`_, `Rackspace Cloud <http://rackspacecloud.com>`_, of any other virtual server providers.
 For testing Rackspace Cloud was used.

 Once the server is provisioned and ready to go ssh/login as root (Rackspace will send the IP and root password via the email on your account).::